Ousmane Sylla (Burkinabé footballer)

-Ousmane Junior Sylla (born 30 December 1990) is a Burkinabé international footballer who plays as a midfielder for AS Aïn M'lila, on loan from CS Constantine.
+Ousmane Junior Sylla (born 30 December 1990) is a Burkinabé international footballer who plays as a midfielder for AS Douanes.

 Career

 He has played club football for AS SONABEL, Rail Club du Kadiogo and CS Constantine.
 In January 2019 he moved on loan to AS Aïn M'lila.
+He signed for AS Douanes for the 2022–23 season.

 He made his international debut for Burkina Faso in 2016.